 We followed up our month in Lisbon with almost 2 months in Seville.
 And loved it.
 Great apartment, a large supermarket across the street, a great gym 5 minutes away, a nice neighbourhood with few tourists, relatively easy access to Seville’s center using public transport.
 Seville itself is magnificent, its streets romantic, its highlights majestic.
 We love the Spanish lifestyle: the tapas, wines, late nights…People were friendly and being able to communicate in Spanish (we both speak Spanish) definitely made everything easier.
 Seville, unlike Lisbon, is a city for both locals and tourists alike.

-There was tons to keep up busy over a month in Seville and we didn’t have many excursions, the exception being a day trip to Cordoba (the Mezquita is exquisite and the most impressive religious building I’ve seen…and that’s saying a lot).
+There was tons to keep up busy over 2 months in Seville and we didn’t have many excursions, the exception being a day trip to Cordoba (the Mezquita is exquisite and the most impressive religious building I’ve seen…and that’s saying a lot).

 Padua is probably not the most obvious place for a base in the Veneto region.
 It has some pretty impressive highlights but is not a big city.
 But it’s charming.
 The best reason to use it as a base though is its price and location.
 It has easy train access to Venice, Verona, Bologna and even Rome.
 We actually ran out of time with all the possibilities in the region.

 We have mixed feelings about Padua but only because of the apartment in which we stayed.
 The owner was an idiot and a cheapskate: we were there in April and the heating was set on a timer which never worked.
 It was always humid and cold, the kind of cold that settles in your lungs and bones and makes you sick.
 Then there was his fancy washer/dryer which didn’t dry.
 We spent the first 2 weeks there battling colds and fighting with the owner.